oddcamp/frontend-manual/README.md

 #### Units

 **Usage of EMs/REMs for everything is recommended**.
 REMs should be the default, EMs should be used when we need local dependencies and PXs only for the rare cases when things aren't supposed to scale at all.
-EMs and REMs should be calculated through an helper, and never input manually (if you're setting up a design system, the boilerplate comes with a simple function called [ds-rem-calc](https://github.com/kollegorna/design-system-boilerplate/blob/master/scss/config/_type.scss#L58)).
+EMs and REMs should be calculated through an helper, and never input manually (if you're setting up a design system, the boilerplate comes with a simple functions called [ds-em](https://github.com/kollegorna/design-system-boilerplate/blob/master/scss/config/_type.scss#L55) and [ds-rem](https://github.com/kollegorna/design-system-boilerplate/blob/master/scss/config/_type.scss#L59)).

 ### Responsive Breakpoints